-you know we will buy your vehicle, even if you don't buy one from
+We will buy your vehicle, even if you don't buy one from us!

-Just call Kevin Townsend or Charlie Skovgaard at Stanley Subaru at (800)-439-8989, or complete the form below.
+Call and talk to us (or complete the form below).
 We buy all makes to stock our used car department.
 We will pay off your loan and give you the leftover cash.
 We'll even give you a ride home!

 is "Current Market Value" and how do you determine